 My mom is a very special lady.
 She’s got a wicked sense of humor and will take on anyone who doesn’t play fair.
 Oh the stories I could tell you about my mom.
 When I was younger I used to get so embarrassed by her antics.
 I remember one time my then boyfriend, took me to a very classy restaurant for dinner.
 We sat in a quiet corner right at the back enjoying a glass wine and, if I recall correctly, crayfish or some other exotic dish.
 In those days we didn’t have a lot of money (okay we still don’t) so it was a real treat and we were savoring every minute.
 Until I spotted my mom.
 She had this HUGE red bow on her head.
 And by HUGE I mean GINORMOUS.
 It was probably a meter wide and everyone was staring at this woman who was heading straight for our table.
 I didn’t know where to put my head.
 Turns out she was at some mall with friends when they spotted a Lamborghini with a BIG red ribbon on it.
 She convinced the poor, unsuspecting salesperson to give her the bow.
 Did I mention my mom is also super gorgeous and very convincing?
 Yup, that’s my Mom, my hero, my confidante, my best friend and sometimes my nemesis.

 To celebrate this truly unique woman I wanted to make her something special.
 A while back I found a graphic from the Graphics Fairy that I’ve been saving for a project and this morning it hit me.
-I’ll make my mom a customized candle.
+I’ll make my mom a customized candle using a paper napkin.

 It was such a quick and easy project I thought I’d share it with you.
 But, before we get to the tutorial, be sure to follow us on Facebook, Twitter, Pinterest, or Instagram.
 And don’t forget to subscribe below so you’ll never miss a post!